MGH Global Psychiatry

 A Fitting Title

 Dr. Pierce lectured on all seven continents and spoke at more than 100 colleges and universities in the United States.
 He received numerous honorary degrees, and honorary fellowships in the Royal College of Psychiatry and in the Royal Australian and New Zealand College of Psychiatrists.
 There is a Chester M. Pierce Research Society for Minority Investigators at the Massachusetts General Hospital in Boston.
 He was also a member of both the Institute of Medicine at the National Academy of Sciences and the American Academy of Arts and Science.
-The American Psychiatric Association today honors his memory with the Chester M. Pierce Human Rights Award
+The American Psychiatric Association today honors his memory with the Chester M. Pierce Human Rights Award.

 Dr. Pierce lectured on all seven continents and spoke at more than 100 colleges and universities in the United States.
 He received numerous honorary degrees, and honorary fellowships in the Royal College of Psychiatry and in the Royal Australian and New Zealand College of Psychiatrists.
 There is a Chester M. Pierce Research Society for Minority Investigators at the Massachusetts General Hospital in Boston.
 He was also a member of both the Institute of Medicine at the National Academy of Sciences and the American Academy of Arts and Science.